Why Does Chocolate Cause the Heart to Skip a Beat?

 Research

 Art Pollard, founder and Head Chocolate Maker of the Amano Chocolate Company, reports that while all chocolate contains caffeine, dark chocolate has the most.
 The higher the amount of cocoa solids in chocolate, the greater its caffeine content.
-According to Amano, a pound of 90 percent dark chocolate contains about 816 mg of caffeine.
-While most people aren't likely to eat that much in one sitting, even 1 oz. contains about 102 mg of caffeine, or about the same as drinking an 8 oz. cup of brewed coffee.
-One study published in the August 2004 issue of "BioMed Central Cardiovascular Disorders" noted that eating chocolate seemed to be a triggering factor for palpitations in patients with known episodes of the disorder.
+According to Amano, a pound of 90 percent dark chocolate contains about 816 milligrams of caffeine.
+While most people may not eat that much in one sitting, even 1 ounce contains about 102 milligrams of caffeine, or about the same as drinking an 8 ounce cup of brewed coffee.
+One study published in the August 2004 issue of "BioMed Central Cardiovascular Disorders" noted that eating chocolate triggered palpitations in patients with known episodes of the disorder.

 Considerations and Warnings

-Chocolate is not considered a high caffeine substance, but if you are particularly sensitive to the effects of caffeine, Amano and the Cleveland Clinic both note that even a small dose could create a problem.
-If you have heart palpitations that seem to be related to chocolate, it might be wise to abstain; the Cleveland Clinic recommends that people who have heart conditions or are in poor health should consider restricting their caffeine intake.
-If you have concerns or questions, you should consult a health care professional.
+For people particularly sensitive to the effects of caffeine, even a small dose, like the amount found in chocolate, could create a problem, according to Amano and the Cleveland Clinic.
+If you have heart palpitations related to chocolate, consider abstaining.
+The Cleveland Clinic recommends that people in poor health, or those who have heart conditions, restrict their caffeine intake.
+If you have concerns or questions, consult a health care professional.